What is the difference between a normal low mood and Depression?

 - The symptoms cause distress or impairment in social, occupational, or other important areas of life

-What counselling interventions are available to improve mood and treat Depression?
+What depression counselling interventions are available to improve mood and?

 Kerry offers a number of different evidence-based counselling interventions to improve mood and treat depression.
 These include, but are not limited to: Cognitive Behaviour Therapy (CBT), Acceptance and Commitment Therapy (ACT), Schema Therapy, Dialectical Behaviour Therapy (DBT), Mindfulness (including mindfulness meditation), Mindful Self-Compassion (MSC) and Relaxation Training.